Girard Perregaux Cal.12 9ct 1956

 As always, our standard advice applies: vintage watches should be kept clean and dry at all times.

 The Strap and Buckle

-The watch is fitted with a new, high quality black soft leather strap with a plated buckle.
-We feel this matches the pink gold case nicely and lifts the watch.
+The watch is fitted with a new, high quality black soft leather strap with a plain gold-plated buckle.
 However, if a different colour or style of strap is preferred, please let us know and we will do our best to oblige free of charge.
 We carry Tan, Conker, Dark Brown and Black in stock and in plain padded leather, or crocodile skin or lizard skin.
 For a wider selection, please take a look at the wonderful choice of straps offered by our suppliers, Watch Obsession.
 We will be pleased to order and fit the strap of your choice, within 24 – 48 hours.

 The Box and Papers

 Although there are no original papers with this watch, the numbers and markings on the watch are all correct, dating the watch to circa 1956.

 A detailed written receipt with 12 months’ warranty* and a separate insurance valuation for the replacement value will be provided at the time of sale, along with our unique ‘Lifetime Authenticity Guarantee’ which states: “If at any time, this watch proves to be anything less than totally authentic, or not as described, Vintage Gold Watches of London will offer you a full refund at any time”.

 A high quality hardwood presentation box is included in the sale, as shown.

 A unique example of a fascinating timepiece which will undoubtedly make an excellent financial investment, as well as be something wonderful to wear, treasure and enjoy!
 It could make a practical watch for regular or occasional use, as you wish and if it continues to be well cared for and regularly serviced, it will provide dependable service for many decades to come.